schen26/indpro2/README.md

 * Risk Assessment: https://docs.google.com/spreadsheets/d/1oo7wguKR8sefzVaVCjLgZnzoyaDsgtlERXG5RS0uxJ8/edit#gid=0

 ## Testing and Coverage
-Two tests have been conducted, one for Service 2 another for Service 3.
+Three tests have been conducted for Service 1, 2 and 3.
+All passed with a coverage of 49%, 90% and 89% respectively.
-Service 1 and 4 depends on other services, hence it wasn’t possible to test them both.
+Service 4 requires on Services 1 and 2 to run to test the output, hence it wasn’t possible to test it without further configuration of the environment.
-The database was tested on service 1.
+The database was tested on Service 1 for its ability to add to the database.

 * Presentation: https://docs.google.com/presentation/d/1KqmrXVLW7X2874goL3qRIz_XFjn9wPi7bLrORbKw5xM/edit#slide=id.g76613142fe_0_21